-Punk the Capital (Q&A with special guests)
+Punk the Capital (Q&A with the filmmakers and special guests)

 - Thu Sep 19

 Midnite weekend screenings happen on Friday & Saturday nights (meaning arrive on Friday and/or Saturday night by 11:45pm for seating, the movie starts after midnite)!

 Thu Sep 19 @ 7:30 pm: Followed by a Q&A with Lyle Preslar (Minor Threat, Extorts, Samhain), Howard Wuelfing (Nurses, Slickee Boys, Yesterday and Today Records), Gary Gabriel (The Enzymes), PUNK THE CAPITAL co-creators James June Schneider, Paul Bishow and Sam Lavine, plus surprise guests.

 Director: James Schneider, Paul Bishow Run Time: 90 min.
 Format: DCP Rating: NR

 When punk erupted in the nation’s capital in the mid to late 1970’s, it was a mighty convergence of powerful music, friendships and clear minds.
 The sounds and ideas that emerged from those early years of punk/hardcore-punk continue to influence and inspire around the world.
 Punk the Capital captures that explosive time and situates D.C. punk history within the larger narratives of punk and rock and roll.